-Linear Tape-Open (LTO) is an open-format tape storage technology developed by Hewlett-Packard (HP), International Business Machines (IBM), and Certance.
-Centance was acquired by Quantum in 2004.
-The term "open-format" means that users have access to multiple sources of storage media products that will be compatible.
-The high-capacity implementation of LTO technology is known as the LTO Ultrium format, or simply LTO Ultrium.
+Linear Tape-Open (LTO) is an open-format tape storage technology created by Hewlett-Packard (HP), International Business Machines (IBM) and Seagate Technology.
+The term open format means users have access to multiple sources of storage media products that will be compatible.
+The high-capacity, single-reel implementation of LTO technology is known as the LTO Ultrium format, or simply LTO Ultrium.

 Continue Reading About Linear Tape-Open (LTO)

 Are there other features you believe should be added to future Linear Tape-Open (LTO) generations?